PROCRYSTAL™ PROTEIN CRYSTALLIZATION COVERS

 - Two formats: pre-cut or uncut

-ProCrystal™ protein crystallization covers are extremely hydrophobic and UV compatible.
-Covers accommodate up to 3 protein drops per well, and are available as frame or frameless, with either paper or plastic liners, and in two cut formats: pre-cut or uncut (see Specifications tab).
+ProCrystal™ protein crystallization covers accommodate up to 3 protein drops per well, and are available as frame or frameless, with either paper or plastic liners, and in two cut formats: pre-cut or uncut (see Specifications tab).
+The pre-cut format allows removal of covers from individual wells at different times.
 Our protein crystallization covers are compatible with SBS-compliant microtiter plates and TTP Mosquito(r) Instruments.
-The ProCrystal™ cover is also UV compatible with the highest optical quality available.
-Our stringent manufacturing process and quality control ensure clean, particle-free material shipped ready to use.
-Our protein crystallization covers are available in an uncut, or pre-cut format that allows removal of covers from individual wells at different times.

 Optimal for high throughput protein x-ray crystallography in 96-well plates.